-- supports organization; - is a tool for students to record homework, key evaluation and assessment dates, and school events; and - assists in the development of time management skills.
+- supports organization; - is a tool for students to record homework, evaluation and assessment dates, and events - assists in the development of time management skills.

 Parents/guardians, please encourage your student to use an agenda daily.
 A monthly calendar is provided at the end of this package.